avikumar2288/avikumar2288/README.md

 - 👋 Hi, I’m @avikumar2288
 - 👀 I’m interested in ...cloud Engineering
-- 🌱 I’m currently learning ...Microsfot Azure
+- 🌱 I’m currently learning ...Microsoft Azure
 - 💞️ I’m looking to collaborate on ...New Technology
 - 📫 How to reach me ...@avikumar2288@gmail.com